JaneliaSciComp/SongExplorer/README.md

 They should all be sampled at the same rate, which can be anything.
 For this tutorial we supply you with *Drosophila melanogaster* data sampled at 2500 Hz.

-First, let's get some data bundled with DeepSong into your home directory.
+First, let's get some data bundled with SongExplorer into your home directory.

-    $ $DEEPSONG_BIN ls -1 /opt/deepsong/data
+    $ $SONGEXPLORER_BIN ls -1 /opt/songexplorer/data
     20161207T102314_ch1-annotated-person1.csv
     20161207T102314_ch1.wav*
     20190122T093303a-7-annotated-person2.csv*